 Remember that 43% of the Americans who practice yoga are between the age of 30-49; they are internet-savvy and spend most of their waking hours in digital spaces.

 In that sense, devising a marketing strategy for your yoga studio is of utmost priority even before you roll out the yoga mats for your first clients.
 To develop a failsafe marketing strategy, identify a niche market you can cater to, such as AntiGravity yoga, Ashtanga, Vinyāsa, or prenatal yoga.

 Next, you have to create an excellent digital presence for your yoga school.
 Building a website is a great first start, but it needs some depth.

 For instance, include compelling call-to-action (CTA) on your website to help customers take desired actions.
 The best way to do this is to give them an option to book an appointment for free.

-Use an appointment scheduling software to help your customers volunteer their name, phone number, address, and email to book free classes as a try-before-you-buy incentive.
+Use a yoga studio software to help your customers volunteer their name, phone number, address, and email to book free classes as a try-before-you-buy incentive.